Entropy Compression Method and Legitimate Colorings in Projective Planes: Introduction

 The entropy compression method schematized in \cite{Entropy Compression} aims to find a coloring $C$ of a graph $G$ such that for any forbidden \textit{configuration} $(H,c)$ and any copy $H'$ of $H$ in $G$, the restriction of the coloring $C$ to $H'$ is not congruent to $c$.
 Here, by a configuration we mean a pair $(H, c)$ of a subgraph $H$ of $G$ and its coloring $c$.
 We say that two colorings of the same graph are congruent if one can be obtained from the other by a permutation of the color names.
 They showed that the approach can be applied to any vertex-coloring (or edge-coloring) problem in a graph $G$ where: .1cm (i) The problem can be stated as to find a coloring where some configurations are forbidden. .1cm (ii) For any configuration $(H,c)$ and any vertex $v$ of $H$, there exist $k_{(H,c)}$ fixed vertices different from $v$ in $H$ for which, if we know their colors, there is a unique way to extend this partial coloring to a coloring of $H$ congruent to $c$. .1cm In the present paper we eliminate the second constraint showing that the entropy compression method can be applied to any problem where we are seeking a coloring where some configurations are forbidden.
 As a consequence, we have the two main contributions of this note: \\ .1cm (1) This slight modification of the Esperet-Parreau method allows us to apply their approach to problems stated in the variable version of the LLL.\\ .1cm (2) Applying this less restrictive entropy compression version, it is proved the existence of a legitimate $8$-coloring for projective planes of order greater than $10^{54}$.
 The previous result was obtained for planes of order at least $10^{250}$ in \cite{Alon}.
 Further, we have results for different number of colors which indicate the existence of legimate $8$-colorings for any projective plane and not only for planes of large orders.
 In particular, with 42 colors any projective plane has a legitimate coloring.

-Some other attempts to prove a natural connection between LLL type results and entropy compression have been made in \cite{Aldo} and \cite{Anton}.
+Some other attempts to prove a natural connection between LLL type results and entropy compression have been made in \cite{Aldo} and \cite{Anton}, it seems that this connection was clarified recently in \cite{AIS}.
 In fact, Bernshteyn \cite{Anton} proved a theorem which recovers the same results as the entropy compression in some examples.
 Besides, his theorem implies the standard lopsided Lov\'{a}sz Local Lemma but there is no formal proof that the result implies the entropy compression results in general and Esperet-Parreau theorem \cite{Entropy Compression}.
 Also, there are examples where improvements of LLL (via statistical mechanics) give the same answer as the entropy compression, for instance, see the example of the independent set problem in \cite{Aldo, BFPS}.
-Even the original lopsided LLL was able to achieve the same result as in \cite{Anton1}.
-However, we are not aware of examples where some version of the LLL produces better results than the entropy compression method.
+Even the original lopsided LLL was able to achieve the same result as the entropy compression in \cite{Anton1} and surpass in \cite{GST}.

 This text is organized as follows: in section 2 we prove that the entropy compression method can be applied to any problem in the variable version of the Lov\'asz Local Lemma.
 As a corollary, in section 3 we study the problem of legitimate coloring of finite projective planes introduced by Alon and F\"uredi in \cite{Alon}.